kubernetes/enhancements/keps/sig-api-machinery/20191210-consistent-reads-from-cache.md

 ## Design Details

+### Early experiments planned

+We would like to first modify etcd to send progress events in short intervals of 20ms or so, and modify Get and List request serving to first check if the watch cache contains sufficiently up-to-date data before falling back to serving resourceVersion="" requests directly from etcd.

+We will check for cache hit ratios and check scalability.
+If these are promising we will then explore what the optimal interval to have etcd send progress events is.
+If this performs at a sufficiently high cache hit rate, we may not need to request progress notify events from etcd.

+We will also explore how long the kube-apiserver should wait for a watch cache to catch up to the needed revision.
+I.e. for a progress event interval of 20ms, should the kube-apiserver also wait 20ms to a desired revision to become available or should it fallback to making the request to etcd sooner?

 ### Test Plan

 We will need to scale and performance test this carefully.
 We’ll need to measure